ARpatterns/catalog/eca/actions.md

 * `do:lock/unlock`: lock/unlock item to control allowed manipulation

 ## Visual-Related Actions
+Visual-related actions do change the visual representation of items in the AR scene but are not reflected or stored in the application model.

 * `do:hide/unhide`: hide/unhide visual representation of item
 * `do:translate to/by`: move absolute/relative